wosevision/virtualtour/readme.md

 ### Getting up and running

 1. Clone this repo from `https://github.com/wosevision/virtualtour.git`
+	- _**NOTE:** Server files will need to be added separately; more details in [server repository](https://github.com/wosevision/virtualtour-server)_
 2. Run `npm install` from the root directory
 3. Run `gulp dev` (may require installing Gulp globally `npm install gulp -g`)
 4. Your browser will automatically be opened and directed to the browser-sync proxy address
-	- **NOTE:** The browser-sync server is loaded in tandem with a [nodemon](http://nodemon.io/) process with the `dev` flag, which provides the API/routing express server; **often, the timing between booting the two processes is less than ideal on first load and casuses it to hang**.
-This fixes itself after a page refresh for the rest of the Gulp process and does not occur in `prod`.
+	- _**NOTE:** The browser-sync server is loaded in tandem with a [nodemon](http://nodemon.io/) process with the `dev` flag, which provides the API/routing express server; **often, the timing between booting the two processes is less than ideal on first load and causes the page to hang**.
+This fixes itself after a page refresh for the rest of the Gulp process and does not occur in `prod`_
 5. To prepare assets for production, run the `gulp prod` task (Note: the production task does not fire up the express server, and won't provide you with browser-sync's live reloading.
 Simply use `gulp dev` during development.
 More information below)

 Now that `gulp dev` is running, the server is up as well and serving files from the `/build` directory.
 Any changes in the `/app` directory will be automatically processed by Gulp and the changes will be injected to any open browsers pointed at the proxy address.

+#### Libraries

+This application uses the latest versions of Angular and A-Frame as its cornerstones, but is supported by a wide range of additional Angular modules and Gulp libraries (these can be seen in either `package.json`, or at the top of each task in `/gulp/tasks`).
+Any documentation specific to those libraries should be sought from the library's official docs, and will only be included in these docs if special details exist.

 #### Blog resources